The Angevin Empire

 Henry's territory in France was clearly French.
 They were French barons, the people were French and they followed French laws.
 Henry may have been king of England, but in his French territories he was just a duke or count.
 More importantly his French territories were not the territory of the English king, they were Henry's territories.
 He held them in personal union, which means that each of his territories were ruled as individual states with one foreign policy, but each state had it's own domestic laws.

 In England Henry had to fight to establish his claim.
 He forced his predecessor to recognize him as the heir to the crown, and then waited for him to die.
 This made Henry king in England, and master of France.

 Some of Henry's vassals tried to conquer parts of Ireland to increase their own power, but they became embroiled.
 When they asked for Henry's assistance he went and took over Ireland for himself, and was named Lord of Ireland.
 He further consolidated his hold over Wales during this time.

 During one of Henry's wars with Louis, king of France, the king of Scotland invaded England in support of the French offensive.
 King William of Scotland was captured by the English forces and forced to submit to Henry.
 This created a situation in which Henry had no enemies left in the British isles, and he was able to dominate France.

 Henry made himself the most powerful man in Europe.
 His empire stretched from the Pyrenees to Ireland, but it was all invested in his person.
 Upon his death his empire began to shatter.

 John revolted against Richard and took over the empire, but was made heir when Richard returned.
 John failed to pay homage to Philip Augustus, and he was militarily incompetent which led to Philip invading the Angevin territory.
-Most of France fell in to the control of the king of France, and this set the stage for the Hundred Years War.
+Most of France fell to the control of the king of France, and this was to set the stage for the Hundred Years War.
 English kings would continue to rule parts of France up until 1558 when Calais fell to the French.